Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Introduction

-With this inherent ambiguity, models inferring 3D pose need an underlying representation of how the body can move and, ideally, which movements it can expect to see.
-To introduce such a prior in the model, it has become popular to rely on large foundation models~\cite{motionbert2022} which have learned good priors of how the body generally moves.
-Creating well-performing models on datasets that contain less frequently seen movements often requires fine-tuning the foundation models for the specific domain and set of movements~\cite{motionbert2022}.
+With this inherent ambiguity, models inferring 3D poses need a representation of how the body can move.
+It has become popular to rely on large foundation models~\cite{motionbert2022}, which have learned how the body moves in general based on supervised learning.
+Even so, foundation models do not always generalize to new movements in specific applications such as sports.
+This introduces the need for fine-tuning the foundation models to accommodate the less frequently seen movements specific to that domain~\cite{motionbert2022}, for which our model is particularly useful since collecting the data is inexpensive.

 Methods for adapting 3D human pose models to different domains and movements have traditionally relied on the availability of new 3D data~\cite{Zhang_2022_CVPR, hmr, Zheng_2021_ICCV}.
-However, it is costly and may not be feasible to set up systems for capturing 3D data.
-To address these challenges, alternative methods have been explored.
+However, it can be costly and may not be feasible to set up systems for capturing 3D data in the new domain.
+Alternative methods have been explored to address these challenges.
 These methods have demonstrated that 3D pose models can be fine-tuned using 2D data, as suggested by previous work~\cite{Bogo:ECCV:2016}.
-This fine-tuning process involves ensuring that the inferred 3D joint positions align with 2D keypoints in an image, which can be obtained accurately using readily available methods~\cite{2023arXiv230307399J, wang2021b}.
-However, since we, in the end, want a good 3D representation, it is not ideal to rely only on 2D supervision, as it has been shown that models tend to forget the depth representation \cite{ingwersen2023evaluating}.
+This fine-tuning process ensures that the inferred 3D joint positions align with 2D keypoints in an image, which can be obtained accurately using readily available methods~\cite{2023arXivRTMPose, wang2021b}.
+Unfortunately, state-of-the-art models based solely on 2D supervision from a single view have too inaccurate depth predictions to be used in actual applications such as sports~\cite{ingwersen2023evaluating}.
+Thus, there is a need to advance 3D pose prediction from 2D images.

-To advance fine-tuning with purely 2D supervision, we introduce a new loss function that enforces multiview consistency, requiring the inferred 3D pose from one view to be close to the inferred 3D pose from another view under a similarity transform. \Cref{fig:consistency_overview} sketches the concept of the consistency loss detailed in \Cref{fig:similarity_overview}.